Skip to main content

 • Views and experiences of members of the public who received a FPN

-Drawing on this rich dataset, the research asks: how did police use the new powers?
+Drawing on this rich dataset, the research asked: how did police use the new powers?
 What were the factors, vulnerabilities, and circumstances underlying people's unwillingness or inability to comply with the regulations?
 How did this police enforcement impact people's lives?

 Early findings from the project are presented in the infographics below or in our latest project report available here.